 Here’s the full quote…

 Let’s back up.
-Meta doesn’t allow advertisers to assert or imply the personal attributes of the targeted audience.
+Meta doesn’t allow advertisers to assert or imply the personal attributes of the targeted This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More.
 Here’s the list of prohibited personal attributes:

 - National origin